AhmadShah-1/AAI-464-Stock-Trading/Exploration/Ensemble/models/models-README.md

 ### Results
 This "Super Model" approach worked well.
 It managed to keep the high directional accuracy of the LightGBM model (77%) while pulling the error rates down closer to the CatBoost levels.
 It feels like the most robust option for actual trading since it balances the strengths of both.

-## 4. Random Forest Model (`random_forest_model.py`)

-We started with this Random Forest classifier as a baseline.
-Unlike the others, this tries to directly classify the move into BUY, SELL, or HOLD (3 classes) rather than predicting a specific return value.

-It uses a similar set of technical indicators, but we found the regression approach (predicting the value first, then classifying) generally gave us more control and better results.
-We kept this in the codebase mainly for benchmarking purposes.